Showing posts with label Fiction. Show all posts

 Not sure whether Shelby Van Pelt's Remarkably Bright Creatures, title refers to octopuses or humans.
 You see, a small part of this interesting novel is narrated by an curmudgeonly Giant Pacific octopus, a creature (named Marcellus, of course) held in a tank located in the Sowell Bay Aquarium for the past four years.

 Remarkably Bright Creatures focuses of Tova Sullivan, an elderly woman who cleans the aquarium, idly talking to the fish and other waterlife there, including Marcellus, as she mops floors and polishes the glass on the tanks.
-Tova recently lost her beloved husband to cancer and also thirty years earlier suffered the loss of her teenage son who disappeared one night under unknown conditions.
+Tova recently lost her beloved husband to cancer, and also thirty years earlier suffered the loss of her teenage son who disappeared one night under unknown conditions.
 Cleaning the aquarium gives her something to do and help her cope.

 Marcellus hears her kind words of greeting and observes her sadness.
 And when one evening Tova finds Marcellus accidentally trapped in computer cords outside his tank during one of his wanderings, she rescues him and the two form an secret friendship.
 Tova even finds she can place her arm inside his tank and Marcellus will wrap a tentacle around it, squeezing it gently, and leaving suction marks that puzzle Tova's friends.